Tito Sotto: Entertainment career

-Political career

 Vice Mayor of Quezon City (1988–1992)

 Sotto was vice mayor of Quezon City from 1988 to 1992.
 He founded the Vice-Mayors' League of the Philippines and served as its first president.
 During this period, Sotto was also named Vice Chairman of Citizens' Drugwatch.

-First two terms in Senate (1992–2004)
+Senate of the Philippines (1992–2004)

 Sotto was elected to the Senate of the Philippines in the 1992 senatorial election, topping the tally with nearly 12 million votes, more than 3 million more than his second place ranker.
-This made him the third member of his family to enter the Senate, after his grandfather Vicente Sotto and granduncle Filemon Sotto.
+This made him the third member of his family to enter the Senate, after his grandfather Vicente Y. Sotto, Sr. and granduncle Felimon Y. Sotto.
 He served as Assistant Majority Floor Leader, was a member of the Commission on Appointments, and served as chairman on several senate committees.
 In the 1998 senatorial election, Sotto earned another term in the Senate with a third place finish, the best result among senators vying for re-election.

 From April 30 to May 1, 2001, together with Juan Ponce Enrile, Gregorio Honasan, Panfilo Lacson and Miriam Defensor Santiago, he led the EDSA III protests in support of Joseph Estrada.
 On May 1, 2001, the protesters stormed Malacañang Palace.

 In spite of this, he ran for another term in the Senate in 2007 under the TEAM Unity coalition backed by the Arroyo administration, but was unsuccessful, finishing in 19th place.